Eschatologue/CM_wiki/docs/class/fighter/champion.md

 > *Pursue Physical Excellence in Combat*

-You approach the complex problems posed by combat with one distinctly effective solution-you hit those problems, really quite hard.

-A Champion focuses on the development of martial prowess in a relentless pursuit of victory.
-Champions combine rigorous training with physical excellence to deal devastating blows, withstand peril, and garner glory.
-Whether in athletic contests or bloody battle, Champions strive for the crown of the victor.
+You approach the complex problems posed by combat with one distinctly effective solution — you hit those problems, really quite hard.
+As a **Champion**, you embody the relentless pursuit of victory through sheer martial prowess, combining rigorous training with physical excellence to deliver devastating blows, endure the heat of battle, and claim glory.
+Whether in the arena or on the battlefield, you fight not for honour, but for the crown of the victor.

 ### Level 3: Improved Critical